 A Glace can be made from whatever you make a stock from; therefore, you could have Glace de Veau (veal), Glace de Poulet (chicken), Glace d’ Agneau (lamb), Glace de Porc (pork), Glace de Canard (duck), etc.

 Demi Glace (Half Glaze) is a mixture of equal proportions of brown stock and brown sauce that has been reduced by half.
 The Demi, or half glace, is just what it sounds like.
 The amount of reduction is less than for a Glace, but produces an incredible foundation from which to produce award-winning sauces.

 At Bonewerks we produce two different styles of Demi Glace.
-Our Demi Elite (in veal or natural beef) relies totally on reductions without any roux or liaison for thickening.
+Our Demi Elite (in veal, natural beef, or viande – a combination of veal and natural beef) relies totally on reductions without any roux or liaison for thickening.
 Each batch includes over 24 hours of roasting, simmerings and reductions.
 This product is truly for the “elite” levels of cuisine.

 Our Demi Glace de Veau Classic is an escoffier method of half reductions and blends, which are further reduced with a liaison of starch for thickening.
 The addition of herbs and spices creates an economical as well as classical blend.